hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

-【6/4/2025】
+【6/26/2025】
-Additionally, I have uploaded an experimental file that shows WebDriverBiDi working with SeleniumVBA6.5.
+I have uploaded an experimental file that shows WebDriverBiDi working with SeleniumVBA6.5 test1.

 This VBAprogram has developed based on "ZeroInstall BrowserDriver for VBA" (@kabkabkab) and changed the connection from CDP to WebDriverBidi with a WebSocket connection.
 I created this in hopes of making it possible to detect Events using SeleniumVBA(@GCuser99).